emacsmirror/pubmed/README.md

   The functions in `pubmed-fulltext-functions` are tried in order, until a fulltext PDF is found.

+- The commands <kbd>M-x pubmed-open</kbd>, <kbd>M-x pubmed-save</kbd>, and
+  <kbd>M-x pubmed-save-as</kbd> try to fetch the fulltext PDF and open it, save
+  in the default directory, or prompt for a filename to save as, respectively.

 - The value of the variable `pubmed-fulltext-functions` should be a list of functions, which are tried in order by `pubmed-get-fulltext` to fetch fulltext articles.
 To change the behavior of `pubmed-get-fulltext`, remove, change the order of, or insert functions in this list.
 When the command `pubmed-get-fulltext` runs, it calls the functions in the list one by one, without any argument.
 Each function should return nil if it is unable to find a fulltext article of the entry at point.
-Otherwise it should return the buffer of the PDF and show the PDF in a new frame as a side effect.
+Otherwise it should return the url of the remote PDF file.
 By default, only `pubmed-pmc` and `pubmed-openaccessbutton` are used.
 To add other fulltext functions, customize the variable `pubmed-fulltext-functions` or set the value in your `init.el` or `.emacs` file:

 ```lisp
 (setq pubmed-fulltext-functions '(pubmed-pmc pubmed-openaccessbutton pubmed-unpaywall pubmed-dissemin pubmed-scihub))